Trump Again Casts Doubt On Fauci As COVID-19 Cases Surge

 It's a message various members of the administration have been pushing in recent days.

 Adm.
-Brett Giroir, who heads up the administration's testing response, told NBC's Meet The Press on Sunday that while he "respects Dr. Fauci a lot," he doesn't have "the whole national interest in mind.
+Brett Giroir, who heads up the administration's testing response, told NBC's Meet the Press on Sunday that while he "respects Dr. Fauci a lot," he doesn't have "the whole national interest in mind.
 He looks at it from a very narrow public health point of view."

-White House press secretary Kayleigh McEnany echoed that sentiment on Fox and Friends Monday morning, saying that Fauci represents just "one viewpoint" within the administration but reassured that his viewpoint "is represented and the information gets to the president through the task force."
+McEnany, the press secretary, echoed that sentiment Monday morning on Fox & Friends, saying that Fauci represents just "one viewpoint" within the administration but reassured that his viewpoint "is represented and the information gets to the president through the task force."